adamidrislim/SAC-student-rules/school-clubs-usage.md

 ## [A0] General Etiquette

 Generally, the rules for General Ettiquette don't vary much across most places.
-This boils down to: **Don't be a dick to the next guy.**
+This boils down to: **Don't ruin the place for the next guy.**

 ### [A1] Food and Drink Policy